 📖 Recipe Card

 - 1 bunch Lacinato Kale, stems removed and sliced very thinly OR 5 oz. baby kale leaves

-- 2 Cara Cara oranges, peeled and sliced
+- 2 medium Cara Cara oranges, peeled and sliced

-- 3 tbsp Cara Cara orange juice freshly squeezed
+- 3 tablespoon Cara Cara orange juice, freshly squeezed

-- 2 tbsp white wine vinegar or apple cider vinegar
+- 2 tablespoon white wine vinegar or apple cider vinegar

 - 1 clove garlic, finely minced

 - 1 teaspoon Dijon mustard